Venezuela's violent crime fuels the death business

 Despite ever-growing demand for their services, the funeral businesses in Caracas are hardly happy.
 They complain of a lack of respect for the dead, with many mourners drinking, partying and joking around coffins.
 Undertakers say fights, and even some fatal shootings, have occurred on their premises during wakes.

-Sometimes, motorcycle gangs hijack hearses en route to cemeteries, putting a gun to the driver's head to make him parade a friend's coffin around their neighborhood as a final farewell before burial.
+Sometimes, motorcycle gangs hijack hearses en route to cemeteries, putting a gun to the driver's head to make him parade a friend's coffin around their neighbourhood as a final farewell before burial.

 Then there are Venezuela's tough economic realities.